ISwordLion/Encoding_Decoding_Messages/README.md

 # Encoding_Decoding_Messages
-### Thanks for providing this fun and refresihing coding practice, Codecademy!
+#### Thanks for providing this fun and refreshing coding practice, Codecademy!